 Dear English-speaking readers, this page is an automatic translation made from a post originally written in French.
 My apologies for any strange sentences and funny mistakes that may have been generated during the process.
 If you are reading French, click on the French flag below to access the original and correct text:

 During the day, the turtles of Derawan Island come to swim under the pontoons.
 At night, they lay their eggs in the still warm sand.

 In Derawan, a small island on the east coast of Borneo, Indonesia, life is simple and rustic, facing the sea.

-The village, with its wooden houses on stilts, must be less than two thousand souls.
-We walk around the island without hurrying in less than an hour.
+The village, with its wooden houses on stilts, must count less than two thousand souls.
+One makes the turn of the island on foot without hurrying in less than one hour.

 Derawan is the island of turtles!
-A small WWF center, located at losmen Danakan, where I lodged, ensures their conservation.
+A small WWF center, located at the Danakan losmen, where I was staying, takes care of their conservation.

 In the evening, we see young people working for the center leave, with a long metal rod to search the sand and a flashlight.

 Every night, they walk the beach to harvest turtle eggs.

 When they find some, they put them back to hatch, under cover, in a small incubator installed near the Derawan Dive Resort.

 A few weeks later, when the eggs hatch, they release the baby turtles at nightfall.